 Fold Clothes So They Can Easily Be Seen

 I have to be honest, I have generally scoffed at the KonMari method.
 I haven’t watched a single second of her show on Netflix.
-I’ve scrolled passed every post I’ve seen on it.
+I’ve scrolled past every post I’ve seen on it.
 For whatever reason, it hasn’t interested me and I don’t want to decide what sparks joy.
 That being said, I was intrigued by how she folds clothing.
 I tried it out after the last clothing purge and it made a huge difference, especially for the girls.
 It allows them to see all of their clothing easily.
-No more riffling through the drawers looking for a specific pair of leggings.
+No more rifling through the drawers looking for a specific pair of leggings.
 They could see them all right away.
 This way of folding clothes also creates more space in the drawers – which we can all use.

 Periodically Remove Outgrown Clothing

 Going through the girls’ clothes often allows me to keep them all organized.
 If any of the drawers start to get a little messy – I take that opportunity to go ahead and go through the clothes to remove anything they’ve grown out of or simply worn out.
 To do this, I pull out everything, inspect each item and then replace it in the drawer.
 I usually end up with a nice big pile to donate and much roomier drawers.

 For little ones, items like socks and undies can get lost in big dresser drawers.
 I use inserts like these to keep them organized.
 In one drawer we keep a bin for socks, and one for undies.
 We also have another bin for tights.